US Business Visa Guide 2025

 The nature of your intended activity will also be a factor when travelling under the VWP.
 While certain business-related activities are permitted under the VWP – for example, to meet with a prospective client, attend a business conference or inspect prospective new premises – but you cannot undertake gainful employment while in the US under the VWP.
 To work in the US, you will instead have to apply for the relevant visa.
 For example, foreign journalists coming to the US on assignment should not travel visa-free.
 They should instead apply for the I media visa.

-If you’re not eligible for ESTA, the most common business visa options to consider include:
+If you’re not eligible for ESTA, consider the following visas:

 B-1 visa for business visitors